• Home

 Luján wouldn’t name a closing date for his choice.
 Instead, he indexed many legislative priorities, including efforts to address dependancy and opioid abuse and build rural broadband infrastructure.

-These and different priorities Luján indexed show up to be troubled that might resonate with voters statewide.
+These and the priorities Luján indexed are troubling and might resonate with voters statewide.

 National pundits are also speculating whether Luján will eschew every other run for House to run for Senate.
 An article in Politico declared that Luján “is anticipated to run for Senate in 2020.”